ConstraintLayout/constraintlayout.github.io/basics/create_constraint.md

 defined for them.
 So we can see how the position of the _TextView_ has been defined by aligning the top and left edges to the parent.

- Any _View_s which subclass _TextView_ also have an additional type of anchor point: the baseline.
+ Any _Views_ which subclass _TextView_ also have an additional type of anchor point: the baseline.
 This enables us to align the baseline of the text in the _TextView_ as well.
 We can view this by clicking the 'ab'  button below the
  _TextView_: